tmtmtm/bashible/README.md

 ## How does it work?

-  - Bashible blebook is just a better readable bash script.
+  - Bashible blebook is a better readable bash script.
   - There are blocks **"@ A comment..."** and tasks **"- command ..."**
   - Blocks have two purposes:
      - **skipping tasks** that already have been done